 This is the story Gillibrand tells about herself, and she tells it consistently: “I have always been underestimated—not only by potential opponents, but by the media,” she said in a 2010 interview, right after she’d dispatched what seemed likely to be a serious primary challenge from a former representative.
 “It will be the tale of the tortoise versus the hare, and I am the tortoise.
 Every campaign I’ve ever had, it’s always been part of my story, and I was not helped by many people who should have helped me,” she told me when we sat down briefly in April at a Friendly’s outside Concord, New Hampshire.
 “I am an underdog, and I’ve always been in every race I’ve ever had, and I win people over based on the merits,” she told me last week in Cedar Rapids, Iowa.

 But this is a presidential race, with polls that at this point reflect cable-news coverage more than they reflect campaigning, donors she’s always done well with who aren’t writing her checks, and a political press corps that has more than enough other candidates to keep track of.
-By the time she’s aiming to be a factor, the major lines of the race may already be set, and it might be too late for anyone new.
+By the time she’s aiming to be a factor, the major lines of the race might already be set, and it might be too late for anyone new.
 Most other campaigns have already written her off, convinced that voters who never seemed interested aren’t going to suddenly start looking at her.

 Gillibrand had given a speech at Blazing Saddle and then headed behind the bar.
 At one point, she poured us both glasses of Jack Daniel’s.
 “We’re having it on the rocks so that we’re civilized.
 We’re not doing shots,” she told me, and when I pointed out that she was cheating when she put her glass down to move on while leaving me with mine, she took the glass out of my hand and took a sip.
 “I won’t let you drink alone,” she said.
-From there, she was off to shake more hands in the bar, pet a dog that she spotted while a man told her that he was a single-issue voter on net neutrality, and then make her way outside to the “silent disco,” dancing with headphones on while a bubble machine sprayed the crowd.
+From there, she was off to shake more hands in the bar, pet a dog that she spotted while a man told her he was a single-issue voter on net neutrality, and then make her way outside to the “silent disco,” dancing with headphones on while a bubble machine sprayed the crowd.
 The next morning, at an appearance with a book club hosted by the vice chair of the Iowa Democratic Party at the YMCA a few blocks away from the bar, only about 50 people showed up, including three young girls whom she gathered around her to read them a chapter from her children’s book.

-The potential reasons for why her campaign hasn’t caught on are seemingly endless.
+The potential reasons her campaign hasn’t caught on are seemingly endless.
 People working with her campaign acknowledge that she clearly underestimated how much her being out front in calling for Al Franken to resign from the Senate was going to haunt her—even though that was a year and a half ago, and despite the fact that all the other senators in the race called for him to go too.
 Among primary voters and partisan media outlets that put a premium on purity, no one is letting go of her past pro-gun or anti-immigrant positions.
 The media spotlight she gets in New York and Washington only makes it more shocking when insiders in those cities realize she’s largely unknown to almost everyone else.